Find Nice Country Walks Near London for a Day Out

 Start & finish: Tring Station

 Getting There: You can get a train from London Euston to Tring Station.
 The journey is 36 minutes in length.
 The Ridgeway footpath starts 300m from the station.

 Where to take a break: Ashridge Estate Visitor Centre

 “All truly great thoughts are conceived by walking.” – Friedrich Nietzsche

 Ashridge Estate offers beautiful woodland trails.
-In the autumn you can find orange and yellow colours all around.
+In the autumn you can find orange and yellow colors all around.
 In the spring, there are stunning clusters of bluebells.
-Not to mention, a wide variety of wildlife throughout the seasons such as deer and birds.
+Not to mention a wide variety of wildlife throughout the seasons, such as deer and birds.
 This walk is about 6 miles and starts at the Ashridge Estate Visitor Centre.
-This is a moderate stroll through the woods that is clearly marked.
+This is a moderate stroll through the woods that is marked.
 You can learn more about Ashridge Estate here.